If you write down your thoughts in a birth plan, it's easy to share it with the people looking after you.

 Your birth plan can cover anything about labour and birth that is important to you.
 This can include who you want to be with you, your choice of pain relief and whether you'd like to breastfeed straight after the birth.

 You don't have to write on a special form, although some hospitals may have one you can use.
 A sheet of paper is also fine.
-There's no right or wrong way to write a birth plan and you can go through it with your midwife, who will be able to make suggestions.
+There's no right or wrong way to write a birth plan and it is helpful to go through it with your midwife, who will be able to let you know what is available at your place of birth.

 If you find it difficult, ask your birth partner or a friend to make some notes for you.
 Your midwife will be able to answer any questions and will be able to write down your wishes on the notes.